 - Technical supervision

-URBANA, not only as a group but also its members individually, get involved in the research of space and its social correlations.
-Research that its members have done are presented in conferences and publications, while collaborations with other members of the academic community interested in similar subjects in Greece and abroad have been developed.
-Indicative research subjects include: space from a gender’s perspective, inclusive urban planning, architecture as a pedagogical tool, and child-friendly spaces.
+URBANA, not only as a group but also its members individually, gets involved in the research of space and its social correlations by participating in national and European research projects.
+Research that its members have done is presented in conferences and publications, while collaborations with other members of the academic community interested in similar subjects in Greece and abroad have been developed.
+Indicative research subjects include urban space from a gender’s perspective, inclusive urban planning, architecture as a pedagogical tool, and child-friendly spaces.